SensorsINI/v2e/README.md

 python -m pip install -e . # use pip to install requirements from requirements.txt in user mode (so your edits to source files in v2e take effect immeediately
 ```

-+ For additional Windows GUI interface, you will need to install [Gooey](https://github.com/chriskiehl/Gooey) package.
++ If you want an additional Windows GUI interface, you will need to install [Gooey](https://github.com/chriskiehl/Gooey) package.
 This package works the best on Windows:
     ```bash
     pip install Gooey
     ```
     On Linux, `Gooey` can be hard to install.

     For a sample of conversion using the gooey GUI, see https://youtu.be/THJqRC_q2kY

 ### Download SuperSloMo model